elklepo/LEDCube4x4x4/README.md

 I've published original source code with Polish spelling because I can't verify if the project is still working after porting to English (in terms of spelling mistakes/typos committed during porting).

-If You have any questions about project please feel free to contact me via github or klepackijacek94@gmail.com

 Description of the repository tree:
 ```
 root